-And you’ll often find recipes which include dried fruit and nuts, fresh herbs, olives and preserved lemons.
+And you’ll often find recipes that include dried fruit and nuts, fresh herbs, olives and preserved lemons.

-The Berber tagine is recipe which is all about how the vegetables are arranged artistically in a conical style to hide the meat.
+The Berber tagine is a recipe that is all about how the vegetables are arranged artistically in a conical style to hide the meat.